luantty2/pheromone_keyboard/readme.md

 If you choose PLA then it's easy to heat insert threads, but if you choose to use resin, like me, then it's a little tricky, you may want to glue your inset nuts to  every hole, and sanding nuts when necessary.

-The buttom of acrylic is made of acrylic cut by laser with 2mm thickness.
+The buttom plate is made of acrylic cut by laser with 2mm thickness.

 ## Slider cap